-The dispersion model ADMS 3.1 has been used to predict the PM{10} and SO_2 levels in Carrickfergus BC.
+The dispersion model ADMS 3.1 has been used to predict the PM{10} and SO_2 levels.
 ADMS is a PC-based model that includes an up-to-date representation of the atmospheric processes that contribute to pollutant dispersion and has been deemed suitable for use in the review and assessment process.